 Large Hadron Collider is the world’s highest energy particle accelerator.
 LHC (situated in the northwest suburbs of Geneva on the Franco–Swiss border) generates the greatest amount of information that has ever been produced in an experiment before.
 It is aimed to reveling some of the most fundamental secrets of nature.

 Despite the enormous amount of information available about this topic, it is not easy for non-specialists to know where the data come from.

 Basically, the purpose of this website is to help introducing and informing the wider public about the LHC experiment, and some simple physical calculations which take place in all particle accelerators.
 They can also be used in secondary school classrooms in order to stimulate the curiosity of the students, help them understand the physical concepts of LHC, and they can also be used as an example of the relationship between the cold equations of Physics on the blackboard and the exciting scientific research.

 In 2012 protons were running with a beam energy of 4 TeV.
 At the beginning of 2013, the LHC collided protons with lead ions before going into a long maintenance stop until the end of 2014.
 Running was resumed in 2015 with increased collision 6,5 TeV per protón and another increase in luminosity.
-Its maximum total energy of 14 TeV is already very close, and probably it will be probably reached by the end of RUN 2 (2015-2018).
+Its maximum total energy of 14 TeV is already very close, and probably it will be probably reached during RUN 3 after the Long Shutdown 2 (LS2) (2019-2020).